-Magnificient and stunning Alps with fairytale towns, emerald lakes, snow clad peaks, lovely rivers makes Bavaria a very world famous holiday destination.
-Bavaria is located in heart of Europe in South-eastern part of Germany bordering with Austria, Czech Republic and Liechtenstein.
+Magnificent and stunning Alps with fairytale towns, emerald lakes, snow-clad peaks, lovely rivers makes Bavaria a very world famous holiday destination.
+Bavaria is located in heart of Europe in the South-eastern part of Germany bordering with Austria, Czech Republic, and Liechtenstein.
 So let’s explore Top Sights in Bavaria Germany that too during winters with full of snow.
-Believe me this tour would be like a fairy-tale tour or riding through wonderland.
+Believe me, this tour would be like a fairy-tale tour or riding through wonderland.

 Top Sights in Bavaria Germany –

-Garmisch-Partenkirchen – The most famous town of Bavaria with stunning mountain views, splendid nature, unparalleled beauty of countryside, lovely painted houses reconnects us with beautiful pristine nature.
+Garmisch-Partenkirchen – The most famous town in Bavaria with stunning mountain views, splendid nature, the unparalleled beauty of the countryside, lovely painted houses reconnects us with beautiful pristine nature.

 There is another famous castle Hohenschwangau castle while going towards this Neuschwanstein castle.
-Hohenschwangau castle is located at site of Neuschwanstein castle and was also built in 19th century.
-It was built on ruined castle in Gothic style.
+Hohenschwangau castle is located at a site of Neuschwanstein castle and was also built in the 19th century.
+It was built on the ruined castle in Gothic style.
 This castle was Ludwig’s favorite summer stay option.

-Zugspitze Mountain – Located at 2962 m above sea level is the highest mountain of Germany.
-It is lying towards south of Garmisch and bordering with Austria over western summit.
-Can be reached to top of mountain through hiking or by cable cars.
-Cable cars are the easiest access method to the top of Zugpitze peak.
-These superfast cable cars takes 10 minutes to climb 1725 m and can carry upto 100 passengers in one go.
+Zugspitze Mountain – Located at 2962 m above sea level is the highest mountain in Germany.
+It is lying towards the south of Garmisch and bordering with Austria over the western summit.
+Can be reached to top of the mountain through hiking or by cable cars.
+Cable cars are the easiest access method to the top of Zugspitze peak.
+These superfast cable cars take 10 minutes to climb 1725 m and can carry up to 100 passengers in one go.

-Enjoy Bavarian Lakes and Riverside – Bavaria has abundant treasure of turquoise lakes and picturesque Alpine rivers with emerald waters.
-The Upper palatinate Forest has more than 4700 lakes and also known as Land of Lakes.
-Lake Constance, Eibsee, Chiensee or Starnberg are most famous and scenic lakes of this region.
-One can feel full serenity of this place.
-Rafting, Kayaking, Boating and swimming are major activities done here.
-Also we can explore some hidden lakes during hike/trek for enjoying total peaceful and pristine surroundings.
+Enjoy Bavarian Lakes and Riverside – Bavaria has an abundant treasure of turquoise lakes and picturesque Alpine rivers with emerald waters.
+The Upper Palatinate Forest has more than 4700 lakes and also known as Land of Lakes.
+Lake Constance, Eibsee, or Starnberg are most famous and scenic lakes of this region.
+One can feel the full serenity of this place.
+Rafting, Kayaking, Boating, and swimming are major activities done here.
+Also, we can explore some hidden lakes during hike/trek for enjoying total peaceful and pristine surroundings.

-ROMANTIC ROAD-TOUR – The scenic route from Wurzburg and Fussen passes along lush green patches surrounded by snow-capped Alps, old town centers, beautiful vineyards, emerald waters and rugged hills till you reach to top of Neuschwanstein Castle.
-This romantic road is used to be ancient trade route since Middle ages, which is based on ancient Roman Road.
+ROMANTIC ROAD-TOUR – The scenic route from Wurzburg and Fussen passes along lush green patches surrounded by the snow-capped Alps, old town centers, beautiful vineyards, emerald waters and rugged hills till you reach to the top of Neuschwanstein Castle.
+This romantic road is used to be an ancient trade route since the Middle Ages, which is based on ancient Roman Road.

-VISIT TO NATIONAL PARKS – Diverse display of flora and fauna are found in forests or mountains of Bavarian Alps.
-Hike through wilderness of Alps to discover unspoiled nature, vast landscapes and spectacular views.
+VISIT NATIONAL PARKS – Diverse display of flora and fauna are found in forests or mountains of Bavarian Alps.
+Hike through the wilderness of Alps to discover unspoiled nature, vast landscapes, and spectacular views.
 These national parks can be visited all year round whether it is summer or winters.

-Main Staying options in countryside of Bavarian Alps –
+Main Staying options in the countryside of Bavarian Alps –

 Garmisch – 90 km from Munich